Search Engine Optimization: Simplified Guide to SEO Categories

 - Headers – Fill out page headers appropriately to give an accurate glimpse of the page topic.

 - Meta Descriptions – are short descriptions of the URL that get displayed on search engines.
-Be sure to write about what the reader should expect and include a clear CTA to help with click-through rate.
+Be sure to write about what the reader should expect and include a clear CTA to help with the click-through rate.

 - Easy Navigation – Give your website structure!
 If it has a layout, then it should be easy for your visitors to navigate.
 Example: Home -> Main Service Page -> Each Service Provided.
 Be sure it takes only a couple clicks to get to pages deeper on your website.
 Categories or tags can help clarify the site structure for visitors and search engine bots too!